robolaunch/devspace-operator/docs/installation/README.md

 ## Prerequisites

-For robolaunch Robot Operator, these prerequisites should be satisfied:
+For robolaunch Devspace Operator, these prerequisites should be satisfied:

 |     Tool     |       Version      |
 |:------------:|:------------------:|